Editorial statute

 4. The Ethics Board shall be informed by the management at regular intervals, but at least once per calendar quarter, about the main developments and programs in terms of content, as well as about any significant incidents related to content.

 5. The Ethics Board shall meet at least once a year.
-It may, by resolution, request information and reports from the management at any time on all matters relating to the content of the work of the company, insofar as this does not concern the protection of whistleblowers.
+It may, by resolution, request information and reports from the management at any time on all matters relating to the content of the work of the company, insofar as this does not concern the protection of sources.

 6. The Ethics Board shall consist of at least one chairperson and two deputies.
 All statements of the Ethics Board shall be made on behalf of the Ethics Board by its Chairperson or, if the Chairperson is unable to do so, by one of his or her deputies.

 7. The Ethics Board shall be appointed for the first time by the shareholders.
-In the event of the departure of a member, the shareholders shall appoint a new member in consultation with the remaining members of the Ethics Board.
+In the event of the resignation of a member, the shareholders shall appoint a new member in consultation with the remaining members of the Ethics Board.

-9. Resolutions of the Ethics Board shall be adopted at meetings.
+9. The resolutions of the Ethics Board shall be adopted at meetings.
 Outside of meetings, resolutions may also be adopted in text form and/or through conference calls.
-Meetings of the Ethics Board shall be convened and chaired by the chairperson or, if he/she is unable to do so, by one of his/hee deputies, in writing or in text form, with a 14-day notice period.
+The meetings of the Ethics Board shall be convened and chaired by the chairperson or, if he/she is unable to do so, by one of his/her deputies, in writing or in text form, with a 14-day notice.
 The management shall participate in the meetings of the Ethics Board without the right to vote, unless and insofar as the Ethics Board decides otherwise.
 The Ethics Board shall constitute a quorum if at least half of its members, including the chairperson and one of his/her deputies or, in the absence of the chairperson, his/her two deputies, are present at the meeting.
 At least half of the members of the Ethics Board must participate in a vote, including the Chairperson and one of his/her deputies or, in the absence of the Chairperson, his/her two deputies.
 Voting shall be by simple majority.
 Each member of the Ethics Board shall have one vote; in the event of a tie, the Chairperson shall have the casting vote.

 10. The Ethics Board shall meet in private.
 Its deliberations shall be confidential.
 If necessary, only the results of the deliberations shall be reported, not the individual positions of the Ethics Board members.